iansinnott/iansinnott.github.io/source/_posts/2015-01-26-use-redcarpet-to-render-markdown.md

 ![Custom processor button in Marked](http://dropsinn.s3.amazonaws.com/Screen_Shot_2015-01-26_at_2_27_38_PM.jpg)

 If you click that button you should now get markdown rendered through your custom processor!
-Nice :sunglasses:
+Nice 😎

 Hope that helps anyone who ran into the same problem I did.